1-2-3-team/Distributed-Computing-Project/README.md

 ![Results](https://raw.githubusercontent.com/1-2-3-team/Distributed-Computing-Project/main/chart.png)

 # Conclusions
 With this little piece of software we can get a brief visualization of the polarity of the occidental population opinion; the reason why we remark the occidental is because for them the most popular app to express their opinion with freedom is Twitter.
+But the only problem is that we are limited by the concept of good and evil.
+There's a lot of factor we can consider to argue that not all positive opinions are truly positive.
+Any way as William Shakespeare said: "There is nothing either good or bad but thinking makes it so."

-Taking the last in consideration this project can be used for a bigger study but the feedback has his limitations in the way it is classified the reason is the polarization its limited to the judgement of the programmer of TextBlob a way that this problematic can be neutralized is calibrating the program through a test where inserts in the database tweets already filtered and clasified via intention, process it and check if the results are correct in base a general judgement of the analized society.
+Taking the last in consideration this project can be used for a bigger study but the feedback has his limitations in the way it is classified the reason is the polarization its limited to the bias of the programmer of TextBlob a way that this problematic can be neutralized is calibrating the program through a test where inserts in the database tweets already filtered and clasified via intention, process it and check if the results are correct in base a general judgement of the analyzed society.

 # Reference
 >Twitter API Documentation. (n.d.).
 Docs | Twitter Developer Platform.
 Retrieved June 15, 2022, from https://developer.twitter.com/en/docs/twitter-api